Vorlonsoft/GradleMavenPush/README.md

 #### 2.1.
 Alternative, use environment variables

-You can modify username and password from environment variables (useful for CI).
+You can modify username and password (API Key for JCenter) from environment variables (useful for CI).
 To use those environment variables on CI just export them:

 ```properties
 export NEXUS_USERNAME      = vorlonsoft